chingu-voyages/v43-tier1-team-09/docs/README.md

 ### The project

-A collaborative attempt at creating a Mad Libs Word Game as part of the Chingu Voyage program, following the Agile Methodology and the Minimum Viable Product(MVP).
+A collaborative attempt at creating a Mad Libs Word Game as part of the Chingu Voyage program, following the Agile Methodology to build a web app that utilized a Model View Controller (MVC) pattern.
 The game consists of one player prompting a list of words to substitute for blanks in a story before reading aloud.

 Users should be able to: